Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Sensitivity for Neutrino EM Properties

-The obtained sensitives to the neutrino EM properties are also presented in \cref{fig:final_barplot}, alongside existing constraints and relevant benchmark scenarios.
+The obtained sensitives (without cross section uncertainties) to the neutrino EM properties are also presented in \cref{fig:final_barplot}, alongside existing constraints and relevant benchmark scenarios.
 Here we show only the positive bounds, as the negative values are very similar in absolute value.
 A recent projection on the sensitivity for electron and muon neutrinos at DUNE, as obtained in Ref.~\cite{Mathur:2021trm}, is also shown for comparison.

 The left panel shows the results for the neutrino magnetic moment.
 Shown as dark gray shaded regions are current constraints obtained by purely laboratory experiments using reactor and accelerator neutrinos from GEMMA~\cite{Beda:2012zz}, TEXONO~\cite{TEXONO:2006xds}, LAMPF~\cite{Allen:1992qe}, LSND~\cite{LSND:2001akn} and DONUT~\cite{DONUT:2001zvi}.
-The light gray shaded region corresponds to measurements using solar neutrinos at Borexino~\cite{Borexino:2017fbd}, XENONnT~\cite{XENON:2022mpc, Khan:2022bel, A:2022acy} and LZ~\cite{LZ:2022ufs,A:2022acy}.
+The light gray shaded region corresponds to measurements using solar neutrinos at Borexino~\cite{Borexino:2017fbd}, XENONnT~\cite{XENON:2022ltv, Khan:2022bel, A:2022acy} and LZ~\cite{LZ:2022lsv,A:2022acy}.
 We can see that FLArE will be able to provide the leading sensitivity to tau neutrino magnetic moment obtained using a pure laboratory measurement and constrain $\mu_{\nu_\tau}\lesssim 7\times 10^{-8}\mu_B$.
 This is due to the large flux of tau neutrino at the LHC location compared with other laboratory neutrino sources.